-As a CIO, CTO, or Director of IT, balancing your company's immediate needs with its long-term growth is paramount to success, but one of business's greatest challenges.
-Complicated questions arise, such as whether you should invest aggressively in long-term initiatives or take a less expensive and more conservative approaches.
+As a CIO, CTO, or an IT project manager, balancing your company's immediate needs with its long-term growth is paramount to success.
+But it is also one of your business's most significant challenges.
+Complicated questions arise, such as whether you should invest aggressively in long-term initiatives or take a less expensive and more conservative approach.

-A common piece of this puzzle is the "build versus buy" question that many companies face when addressing their long-term software needs.
-In other words, does an out-of-the-box solution address all of your company's unique needs, or do you need a customized solution that is designed specifically for your organization?
+A standard piece of this puzzle is the "build versus buy" question that many companies face when addressing their software needs.
+Does a cloud-based solution address your company's unique needs, or do you need a customized solution designed for your organization?

-Despite all of this, building the software has frequently won out in this debate in the past, but with the relatively recent introduction of generic, standardized Software as a Service solutions, the tables are turning.
-Now, even global enterprises in both public and private sectors that have historically invested tens of millions of dollars in internal IT projects are beginning to migrate to SaaS applications that handle all the IT operations considered not to be “mission-critical-for-the-business.”
+Despite all of this, building the software yourself has frequently won out in this past debate.
+Still, with the introduction of standardized software as a service solution, the tables have turned.
+Even global enterprises that have historically invested millions of dollars in internal IT projects migrate to SaaS applications for many types of IT operations.

-- What is the scope of the problem you are trying to address with this software, and how complex does your solution need to be to fit your business size and needs?
+- What is the scope of the problem you are addressing, and how complex does your solution need to be?

-- Does your organization currently have (or can you hire) experts capable of building, maintaining, and supporting the solution?
-Not only now, but also going forward?
+- Do your organization currently have (or can you hire) experts capable of building, maintaining, and supporting the solution?
+Not only now, but also as you advance?

 - Is using the software critical to your business operations and mission?

-Five reasons why you should buy a SaaS meeting management solution for you Outlook and Microsoft 365 environment, not build one
+Here is 5 reasons why you should buy a meeting management solution for the Microsoft 365 environment

 1. You value managed service solutions

 There is great value in moving away from running Exchange and other critical solutions on-premise in your environment and migrating into the cloud.
-Using a managed service solution (i.e. AskCody) to meet meeting management needs is entirely consistent with your decision to move away from those on-premise restrictions.
+Using a managed service solution, such as AskCody, to meet meeting management system project needs, will be consistent with your decision to move away from on-premise restrictions.

-Perhaps you've already moved to Microsoft 365 or Azure AD, and are using other cloud services to optimize the time spent on important things.
+Perhaps you have already moved to Microsoft 365 or Azure AD and are using other cloud services to optimize the time spent on essential things.
 Continue down that road with a meeting management solution that works seamlessly together with the rest of your cloud solutions.

 2. You have a limited budget

-Your team has invested meaningful hours in coding the SharePoint solution, a web-based portal, or even mobile app.
-When the specification was completed, it was state-of-the-art.
-Now, when you team is using 11 different versions of an Android device, not so much …
+Your team has invested meaningful hours in coding the SharePoint solution, a web-based portal, or even a mobile app.
+The completed specification was probably state-of-the-art at the time.
+Now, when your team is using 11 different versions of an Android device, not so much.

-Looking to the future, there will always be regular updates and maintenance required any time changes occur to your network or one of your users has an issue.
+There will always be regular updates and maintenance required any time changes occur to your network.
+Or one of your users has an issue when looking to the future.
 Your team will have to step away from real, mission-critical tasks and to update your home-built solution.
 Even more complications and frustrations arise when those responsible for that solution switch positions or leave the company.

 4. You have a lack of technical proficiency and time

-5. AskCody's Outlook/Microsoft 365 add-in would eliminate the disjointed experience of home-built or other third-party solutions
+5. AskCody's Outlook Add-In eliminates the disjointed experience of home-built or third-party solutions

 AskCody's complete meeting management add-in would provide full room finding capabilities for end-users directly within Outlook and Microsoft 365.
-The experience is seamless, as opposed to end users forced to navigate to a third-party solution outside of their mailbox every time they book a meeting.
+The experience is seamless.
+This stands in opposition to end-users forced to navigate to a third-party solution outside of their mailbox every time they book a meeting.
 Forget about thinking about updates, maintenance, or compatibility ever again.